Michael Jackson verdict could shake up entertainment business model

 "I think the big impact this trial will have is lessening those gigantic, multi-million dollar up-front payments and shifting the model towards a more back-end, profit-sharing model because then it would put the responsibility more on the talent to perform," she said.
 "They'll be making the money based on their performance."

-But Reisman believes that the financial pressure for companies like AEG Live is too significant for a substantial change in how they operate or control artists.
+But attorney Jerry Reisman believes that the financial pressure for companies like AEG Live is too significant for a substantial change in how they operate or control artists.

-"It's very, very important that AEG knew they had to meet that tour deadline," Reisman said.
-"Now, whether or not they knew what this doctor was prescribing, whether or not they authorized it, those are all questions for the jury."
-(Editing by Mary Milliken and Cynthia Osterman)
+(This story was refiled to insert dropped first name and profession in paragraph 21)